yash30201/convo-chat/README.md

 # Convo Chat

-A basic chat app using flutter along with firebase for authentication and database
+A chat application built with flutter along with firebase for authentication and database.